Witenite/Go_Projects/File_Replicator/readme.md

 ## Operation

 1. The application is run from the command line.
-Either compile from source or use the ready made (Linux 64Bit) executable (replicator).
+Either compile from source or use the ready made (Linux 64Bit) executable (replicator) or Win10_Replicator.exe if you're a windows user.
 To execute simply go to the installation directory and type in:

-   <span style="color:green">**./replicator**</span>
+    Linux:` ` **./replicator**

+    Windows 10:` `**Win10_Replicator**

 2. When the program is first started it will look for a configuration file.
 If one is not found it will auto-generate a new one with default settings.
    You will need to edit the default config (JSON) file to suit your particular requirements (source and tartget directories and files).